 The way homeowners operate the kitchen has drastically changed since 2020.
 There was a shift from more homecooked meals, as well as fewer trips to the store.
 This in turn created more of a demand for storage and workspaces.
 Functional walk-in pantries offer the solution not only for organized storage, but for added workspace with the addition of small appliances and coffee stations.

 Labeled containers have dominated the Pinterest scene as of late.
 With highly organized shelves full of clear containers meticulously labeled, and arranged.
 These pantries are a desired feature of a 2022 kitchen.

 Named the colour of 2022 by Benjamin Moore and Behr, Green is expected to dominate kitchens this year.
 Particularly muted shades of green, these compliment the natural tones and wood finishes also expected to remain popular this year.
 Adding this pop of colour helps to liven up kitchens that can tend to feel a little cold with the stone and stainless-steel appliances.
 Added warmth and personality to the heart of the home is the goal for the new year.

 Larger windows and skylights are highly desired for 2022, in conjunction with the reconnection to nature, as well as letting the sunlight accent the natural materials of the stone, tile and wood.
 Add warmth and feel comfortable in your kitchen with lots of light.

+Whether it's new cupboard handles, or a smart fridge, there's lots to say about kitchen hardware trends for 2022.
 Ready to start your 2022 kitchen style?
 Let's explore some new hardware for the new year!